 If you're considering another e-commerce platform, it's more than likely one of the following.
 Here's how they compare.

 I've read a few reviews comparing Volusion with Shopify and this one is one of the best I've seen, so most of the points here are taken from there.

 - Monthly fees are roughly the same but Volusion doesn't charge a transaction fee.
 Note that you'll still need to pay a gateway fee to whoever you use, for example, PayPal.

-- However, Volusion’s themes are much more expensive than Shopify ones.
+- However, Volusion’s themes are generally two to three times more expensive than Shopify's ones.

 - Volusion includes some features that are missing on Shopify, such as product comparison.

-- Volusion doesn't include a blog, which makes it a non-starter if you are considering a serious content marketing strategy, though you could use another platform and configure it on a subdomain of your site such as blog.yoursite.com
+- Volusion doesn't include a blog, which makes it a non-starter if you are considering a serious content marketing strategy.

-- Some tasks are quite hard to do on Volusion, like adding new pages, and the platform doesn't offer a step-by-step introduction showing how to use its features.
+- Some tasks are quite hard to do on Volusion, such as adding new pages, and the platform doesn't offer a straight forward how-to showing how to use its features.

 - Generally harder to use and aimed more at web developers working on behalf of a client.

 Again, I've read a few reviews of BigCommerce vs Shopify and this one is the most comprehensive.
 The main points are: